 Athens is the capital and the largest city of Greece.
 Although today it has turned into a busy and cosmopolitan city, Athens still preserves elements of its ancient glory.
 This is the perfect city for sightseeing and a great base for excursions around Greece.
 Monuments of all historical periods are spread around the town, from the Ancient and the Roman times until the Byzantine and modern era.
-As the best sightseeing in Athens are found in a walking distance from the city centre, they are easy to visit by foot or on a bus tour.
+As the best sightseeing in Athens is found in a walking distance from the city center, they are easy to visit by foot or on a bus tour.
 Do not certainly miss the Acropolis Hill and the Acropolis Museum.
 If you have time, take a stroll from the Acropolis to Thission and Monastiraki, it is a lovely promenade.

 In this section, you can see the best Athens Sightseeing.
 You can also view all things to see in Athens by category: museums, churches or view our suggested excursions.

 Book a Sightseeing Tour: You can also discover the most important of them by booking one of the many Sightseeing tours proposed by Greeka.com!